 At the ombudsman: again they are very slow to send the case file over and to reply to adjudicator decisions.
 Their trust Pilot reviews are so dreadful it isn’t worth leaving them another poor one!

 Payout timescales – often very slow.

 Sunny now have an automated decision-making program that appears to refuse to refund any loan in the first year and after the first year if there is a break for more than a couple of months they stop refunding there.
 This is NOT what the Ombudsman does.
 Most people could get MUCH better offers by going to FOS.
 See Sunny concerned about lack of regulatory clarity – really? for my thoughts on this.

 Response time – usually in the 7th or 8th week.

 Worth negotiating?
 No. Only exception if the refund offered is OK but they haven’t mentioned deleting the credit card record – if this is important to you it’s worth asking them to do this rather than have the case go to the Ombudsman.

 Accept adjudicator decision?
 Sunny are very slow to reply to the adjudicator, often reject complaints and sometimes come back with lower offers.
-Leave them a bad review on Trust Pilot if they don’t reply to the adjudicator in time or reject a case with a lot of loans.
+Leave them a bad review on Trust Pilot if they don’t reply to the adjudicator in time or make a lower offer then the adjudicator, reject a case with a lot of loans.

-Payout timescales – 30 days, sometimes plus a few more :( Leaving bad reviews on Trust Pilot sometimes speeds things up a bit.
+Payout timescales – 30 days, sometimes plus a few more :( Again leaving bad reviews on Trust Pilot sometimes speeds things up a bit.